The Best Non-Alcoholic Drinks You Can Enjoy Guilt-Free

 Are non-alcoholic drinks safe during pregnancy?

 Before you make your trip to the store to grab any ol’ bottle labeled “non-alcoholic,” there are a few things you need to know about alcohol levels and legal labeling requirements.
 The biggest thing: there are some drinks labeled as “non-alcoholic” that do, in fact, contain a small amount of alcohol.
 And remember, no amount of alcohol is considered safe during pregnancy, so it’s important to read all labels closely to see exactly the alcohol by volume in every drink.
-Here are the types of labels you’re likely to find:
+Here’s a breakdown of the types of labels you’re likely to find:

 This is the label you’ll see the most often, and it’s also the one to pay most attention to when trying to avoid alcohol.
-Technically, drinks only need to have 0.5% ABV or less to legally qualify as “non-alcoholic”...but half a percent isn’t zero, so the label is misleading.
+Technically, drinks only need to have 0.5% ABV or less to legally qualify as “non-alcoholic”...but half a percent isn’t zero, so the label can be misleading.

 (By the way, 0.1-0.2% ABV is about the same amount that can sometimes be naturally found in fruit juices and bread, believe it or not, all thanks to the natural fermentation process some foods go through.)